-	This simple, beautiful and serene temple stands out as much for it marble structure, as for the message it carries.
+This simple, beautiful and serene temple stands out as much for it marble structure, as for the message it carries and is one of the Dwarka places to visit you can’t miss.
 Located close to the sunset point and Bhadkeshwar Mahadev temple, this humble shrine is dedicated to the holiest and wisest Indian texts, the Bhagavad Gita.
 Constructed by the Birla group to preserve and propagate the teachings and values extolled in the Gita, the temple walls are inscribed with verses from the holy book.

 Ideal for: Spirituality, Tranquility

 With many more temples and tourist attractions, Dwarka is the ideal city for an enriching spiritual experience as well as an invigorating break near the beautiful Arabian Sea.
-And if you want to witness it in an amazing manner, we would recommend you to book a personalized Dwarka Tour Package from TravelTriangle.
+The many amazing places to visit in Dwarka will make your experience wholesome!
+So, don’t wait and plan for your Dwarka tour for a great spiritual experience.